Daisy Keech Shows Off Killer Curves In Tiny Bandeau Top And Shorts

 In the post’s caption, she revealed that her younger brother had actually taken the images, stating “not bad lil bro,” before mentioning that he also “changed the coolant” in her vehicle.

 The sexy slideshow was met with support and enthusiasm from fans, garnering more than 200,000 likes since going live just an hour ago.
-More than 1,000 followers also quickly headed to the comments section to overload the model with compliments on her good looks, flawless figure, and outfit.
+More than 1,000 followers also quickly headed to the comments section to give the model with compliments on her good looks, flawless figure, and outfit.

 “You look so good,” one user asked.